 (4) Attorney fees may only be authorized when a Request for Reconsideration is submitted by an attorney representing a worker or the attorney provides documentation of representation, and a valid signed retainer agreement has been filed with the director.
 The insurer must pay the attorney 10 percent out of any additional compensation awarded.
 "Additional compensation" includes an increase in a permanent or temporary disability award.

-Stat.
-Auth.: ORS 656.726

-Stats.
-Implemented: ORS 656.268 (§7, ch.
+Statutory authority: ORS 656.726 Statutes implemented: ORS 656.268 (§7, ch.
 252, OL 2007) Hist: Amended 11/1/07 as WCD Admin.
 Order 07-059, eff.
-1/2/08 the stipulation agreement to the director for approval as part of the reconsideration proceeding.
-The stipulation submitted for review at the reconsideration proceeding must:
+1/2/08

 436-030-0185 Reconsideration: Settlements and Withdrawals